imqueue/imqueue.com/tutorial/user-service.md

 set descriptions for your service and you will have expectantly working clients generated for your service.

-After interface has been defined as above we can see that our service does not compile.
+After interface has been defined as above, we can see that our service does not compile.
 The reason is that we declared some arguments and return values of types which TypeScript can not recognize.
 Those
 are: `UserObject`, `UserCarObject` and `UserFilters`.

 #### Defining Externally Accessible Service Complex Types

-Using the doc-blocks we can describe any complex data structures in TypeScript notations, but it is not always useful as we might need to duplicate a lot of code.
+By using doc-blocks we can describe any complex data structures in TypeScript notations, but it is not always useful as we might need to duplicate a lot of code.
 So a good way here is to define re-usable complex types.